wnfs-wg/spec/spec/skip-ratchet.md

 ![A diagram of a skip ratchet stepping/skipping with three binary digits](/images/skip_ratchet.png)

 > A diagram of a skip ratchet stepping/skipping with three binary digits
-> The skip ratchet in wnfs also has three digits, but they're base 256, not base 2.
+> The skip ratchet in WNFS also has three digits, but they're base 256, not base 2.

 The skip ratchet can be stepped forward, but not backwards.